GmS-001/Rag-Based-ChatBot-TDS/README.md

 - **Fallback General Knowledge Answers**
   When no course context is available, the bot clearly states this and provides helpful responses using general reasoning.

+- **LangSmith-Backed LLM Tracing & Analysis**
+  Used **LangSmith** to monitor, debug, and optimize LLM calls for better transparency and reliability in production.

 - **Interactive Streamlit Frontend**
   - Chat-like UI for students.